 In order to protect the identity of the individuals, the following names are fictitious:

 ► Emilio – Thank you for teaching me that feeling comfortable with someone doesn’t mean that it’s okay to share details about your personal life.
 Even when that someone is actually asking you to tell him/her about it.
 That can be used as a weapon against you in the future.
-It’s ideal to have good relations with your coworkers and bosses, but it’s best not to discuss certain topics, such as politics and religion.
+It’s ideal to have good relations with your coworkers and bosses, but it’s best not to discuss specific topics, such as politics and religion.
 Only talk about your personal matters with your significant other, friends, family, cat or therapist.

 ► Catherine – Thank you for teaching me that I have a voice and that I can use to accomplish my goals.
 If you’re ever told at work “We pay you to do as you’re told, and not to listen to your opinions,” you need to consider if that place is the right one.
 Any constructive opinion matters, but some people are so driven by fear that they won’t listen.
 If you feel stuck and your boss doesn’t seem to care, it’s time to leave that job behind.
-Only work with people that listen to you, respect you and help you learn.
+Only work with people that listen to you respect you and help you learn.

 ► Bernard – Thank you for teaching me that rules are not immutable and can be broken, especially if they’re unfair.
 Bosses insisting that all work goes through them and remind you not to contact superiors without permission are fearful.
 They’re likely afraid that you’re going to make them look bad.
 Unless your company has a rule that states explicitly that there’s a communication hierarchy to be respected at all times, you don’t have to follow it.
 If you want to be recognized for your work, run away from bosses that are presenting your work as theirs and not mentioning you at all.

 ► Daniela – Thank you for teaching me that we’re all unique, yet nobody is indispensable.
 You might have been told: “If you don’t like it here, you can always quit.
 We’ll replace you in the blink of an eye.
 Be careful, it’s not easy to land a job like this.
 If we fire you, it’ll be a black spot in your career.”
 It means your job security is being threatened and you’re being infused with fear.
-That boss is simply afraid that the high turnover of staff will make him/her look bad.
+That boss is just afraid that the high turnover of staff will make him/her look bad.
 If your career matters to you, you need to look for a place in which you’ll feel respected.

 ► Ludwig – Thank you for teaching me that I can be and accomplish whatever I want.
 Bosses that tell you that you’re not good enough, that you think too highly of yourself, or that you’re not qualified to do something are not to be believed.
 After all, how much do they know you?
 What’s their moral authority?
 People often project their own feelings onto others.
 Although feedback can help you grow, you can’t forget that you’ll always have the last say.
 Just like you don’t have to entertain and/or believe every thought that pops into your mind.

 ► Violet – Thank you for teaching me that I have nothing to prove.
 I’ve been asked to write down each role that I performed at work.
-I’ve also been requested to assign an estimate of how long it took me to perform each role.
-In short, I had to prove that I wasn’t wasting my time and that I could always take more and more… without a salary increase.
+I’ve also been requested to assign an estimate of how long it took me to complete each task.
+In short, I had to prove that I wasn’t wasting my time and that I could always make more and more… without a salary increase.
 If you ever find yourself in this situation, your boss is telling you that he/she doesn’t trust you.
 If you haven’t done anything wrong, it’s time to begin considering a change.

 ► Baruch – Thank you for teaching me that attitude and emotional intelligence are actually more important than knowledge of skills and degrees.
 People that get promoted are not always the most qualified.
 Some companies become so dependent on keeping their best assets in certain positions that they’re actually stifling them.
 Workers will bring their best if you listen to them and find ways to fulfill their needs and goals.
 Otherwise, we’re all set to burn out sooner or later.
 You can avoid that by speaking up.
 If they don’t listen or like it, you can always move on.
 It’s the best thing you can do!